10 Qualities That Make a Great Nurse

 This can be one of the most challenging aspects of working in the nursing field, as it seems to conflict with having empathy and compassion for patients and their conditions.
 However, if nursing is in your future, it would be best advised that you start learning how to balance your empathy with your emotional stability.

 The environment in a hospital can go from peaceful to erratic in a moment’s notice, and great nurses are fully aware of this and always prepared to adapt to the situation at hand.
 To be a successful nurse, it is imperative that you’re able to prioritize the tasks in front of you from most-to-least important at the time, ensuring better patient outcomes.
+Another part of demonstrating that you’re capable of adapting to new things is the ability to demonstrate social-emotional learning.
+When you use social-emotional learning, you can demonstrate your ability to use your soft skills to adapt to new situations as they arise.

 5. Attention to Detail